Virtual Retreat Activities

 A newcomer is anyone who has never completed a retreat with Shinzen, including one-day workshops, home practice program or the life program, regardless of their meditation background.
 All newcomers need to attend the 'Newcomer Session' the first day or evening.

-Newcomer Online Sessions
+Newcomer Interview Sessions

 Technique Instruction Sessions